mdmtk/docs/edge/source/guide/csp/conditionmgr.md

 Description:

->Select the Repeat Count for Testing the Condition
+>This parm allows you to select the number of times the Test specified for the Condition should be repeated (tried) before giving up and indicating failure.

 Parm value input rules:

-* Integer with a minimum possible value of 2
+* Integer with a minimum value of "2" and a maximum value of "500"

 ###Condition Repeat Interval
 Settable if: Condition Met Action is "Retry (up to specified times) then Fail" *OR* Condition Not Met Action is "Retry (up to specified times) then Fail"